yawks/pyrssw/README.md

 Any RSS feed provided by get_feed methods will be reworked:

 - if no picture is present on the description, the picture provided in _media:content_ or in _enclosure_ tags will be added.
-If no media:content or enclosure tag exists, a picture found in google images will be proposed by querying it with the _title_ tag
+If no _media:content_ or _enclosure_ tag exists, a picture found in google images will be proposed by querying it with the _title_ tag
 - a "source" link will be added in the end of every feed item provided pointing to the original website.

 ### Generic parameters

-Each handle can define its own parameters, but PyRSSW also provides a bunch of generic parameters for every handlers:
+Each handler can define its own parameters, but PyRSSW also provides a bunch of generic parameters for every handlers:

 - `dark` (boolean): if set to true, a dark CSS stylesheet is applied to the content provided by handler's get_content
   ie: `/dummy/rss?dark=true`